St. Vincent de Paul Society

 We work with our friends at St. Colman of Cloyne Catholic Church in providing assistance to those in our community in need of financial assistance for rent and utilities.

 Our churches donate monthly to the Fayette County Food Pantry which is housed at The First Presbyterian Church in Washington Court House.
 We also partner with the Presbyterians for Vacation Bible School, fun Halloween activities, our Lenten Series, and Holy Week activities.
-We are pleased this year to add an Advent Series on Tuesday evenings.
-We are blessed to have Pastor Gray Marshall and all the parishioners as such good friends.
+We were pleased this year to add an Advent Series on Tuesday evenings.
+We are blessed to have the parishioners as such good friends.

 Academy of Scholars